nedimperva/notion-dynamic-cover/README.md

 # Notion Dynamic Cover

-A dynamic cover image generator for Notion that displays random quotes from your Notion database along with current weather data from yr.no.
+A dynamic cover image generator for Notion that displays random quotes from your Notion database.

 ## Features

 - Pulls quotes from your Notion "quotes" database
-- Displays quote, author, and category
+- Displays quote and author
-- Shows current weather forecast from yr.no
-- Automatically refreshes data when the page is reloaded
+- Automatically refreshes quote when the page is reloaded
-- Supports location-based weather data through URL parameters

 ## Setup